bdevorem/bashfulbytes/posts_md/staticsitegenerator.md

 Jekyll is probably the most mainstream and mature project out there at this time.
 The documentation is really good, the community is large, and there are numerous in-depth tutorials on how to build a site using Jekyll.
-If you want to just test the waters, Jekyll is very good for the beginners out there.
+If you want to just test the waters, Jekyll is very good for beginners.
 One caveat: it's written in Ruby.
 Many consider that a con, but it seems like it's pretty abstracted from the user.

 #### [Hugo](https://gohugo.io/)
 As the name suggests, Hugo is written in Go, which isn't too common among static site generators.
 It claims to be *extremely* fast because it's optimized for speed, but it's very configurable as well.
-You can organize your content any way you want, and you can declare your own content types.
+You can organize your content any way you want and you can declare your own content types.
 And it's even easy to use: the docs say "Hugo doesn’t depend on administrative privileges, databases, runtimes, interpreters or external libraries".
 I'm guessing